utsav0/daily-dev-tips/src/pages/posts/software-design-principles-dry.md

 ## DRY Examples

-I will demonstrate some simple use-cases, but they should give you a good understanding of what DRY means.
+I will demonstrate some simple use cases, but they should give you a good understanding of DRY.

 ```js
 const foods = ['🧀', '🌶', '🍉'];